LionelDraghi/smk/docs/compare_with_make.md

+# How does smk compare with make, and what are the comparable solutions

 ## Differences with `Make`

 `Make` is an old, succesful and mature tool, able to do lots of stuff that `Smk` don't even dream of.
 From that point of vue, there is no comparison, full stop.